Questions and Answers

 The National Federation of Fishermen’s Organisations is the representative body for fishermen in England, Wales and Northern Ireland.
 The NFFO was established in 1977 during the negotiations for the 1983 Common Fisheries Policy agreement.
 The paramount importance of being able to speak with a single industry voice has remained the defining feature of the NFFO’s existence.
 It’s mission is to contribute to and advance EU and National Fisheries Policy to ensure a profitable, viable and sustainable fishing industry.

-The offshore industry frequently engages fishermen as Fisheries Liaison Representatives.
+The offshore industry frequently engages fishermen through channels including Fisheries Liaison Officers.

 Fishing vessels may be contracted during oil and gas industry operations to act as guard vessels for protecting oil & gas related infrastructure during periods of installation or construction.
 Similarly, fishing vessels are engaged for conducting trawl sweeps at various locations to verify the area is clear of any residual oil related material.